 3. Adapting to New Markets or Market Conditions

 As your business navigates into new territories, it is important to allocate time and resources to make way for the changes.
 Changing tastes, attitudes, and trends among customers can serve as signals to update the business plan.
 An updated plan helps set future goals, as well as communicate them effectively to stakeholders to determine the best course of action to achieve new objectives.

 The constant review of where you’ve been and where you want to be are vital in the deployment of what will ultimately be a successful business venture.

 —Peter Strauss, founder, The Strauss Law Firm

-Whether you are pitching your desk to the family, friends or a bank, your investors will want to see the most updated version of your plan.
-Chart your growth patterns, determine which parts of the business need more attention, and alter operational plans, staffing requirement, customer service, and financial projections accordingly.
-Whatever your new plans are, they must go into your business plan and presented to the investors to secure funding.
+Whether you are pitching your deck to family, friends, or a bank, your investors will want to see the most updated version of your plan.
+Chart your growth patterns, determine which parts of the business need more attention, and alter operational plans, staffing requirements, customer service, and financial projections accordingly.
+Whatever your new plans are, they must go into your business plan and be presented to the investors to secure funding.